5GSEC/OAI-5G-Docker/SE-RAN-OAI-Deployment-Guide.md

 ## Deploy a 5G network w/ RF simulation

 To deploy a 5G network w/ RF simulation, you need to first prepare a Linux machine or VM (Ubuntu recommended).
-Note that OAI may have some restrictions and may not work on latest Ubuntu versions (double check the OAI requirements before you go).
+Note that OAI may have some restrictions and may not work on the latest Ubuntu versions (double-check the OAI requirements before you go).

 ### Step 1 Clone Repositories